zenparsing/proposal-private-symbols/spec-changes.md

 Add the following item to the note:

 - The returned List contains no Symbol values whose [[Private]] value is **true**.

+Modify note regarding invariants:

+- The result of [[OwnPropertyKeys]] is a List.
+- The returned List contains no duplicate entries.
+- The Type of each result List element is either String or Symbol.
+- The returned list must not contain any symbols whose [[Private]] value is **true**.
+- The result List must contain the keys of all non-configurable non-private own properties of the target object.
+- If the target object is not extensible, then the result List must contain all the keys of the non-private own properties of the target object and no other values.

 ## Changes to the Symbol API